joinpursuit/Pursuit-Core-Web-Express-Routing-Lab/README.md

 # Express-Routing-Lab

+In this lab you will get to build a small server that can serve us as calculator for simple math operations.

-## Calculator API - Four Routes
+## 1. Calculator API - Four Routes

 ### Backend

-Create and express server that works as a basic calculator API.
+In a file `calculatorApi1.js`, create and express server that works as a basic calculator API.

-* Create four routes, where each starts with add/sub/mul/div.
-Each of the routes will then accept two number parameters.
+* Create four routes/endpoints, `/add`, `/sub`, `/mul`, `/div`.
+Each of the routes will then accept two numbers as [route parameters](https://github.com/joinpursuit/Pursuit-Core-Web/tree/master/node/intro_to_express_and_routing#7-reading-parameters).

-Here is one route in your app:
+  Here is what a route in your app would look like: `/add/:num1/:num2`

-`/add/:num1/:num2`

 * In each route, convert the numbers to integers using `parseInt`.
 * Respond to each request with an object that contains both numbers and the result.

-For example, if the users navigates to `http://localhost:8000/add/2/4`, the response should be:
+  For example, if the users navigates to `http://localhost:8000/add/2/4`, the response should be JSON like:

-`{num1: 2, num2: 4, result: 6}`
+  `{"num1": 2, "num2": 4, "result": 6}`

 * If either of the parameters is not a number, respond with an string like "numbers only".